SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ms.localizationpriority: high
 ---

-# SharePoint Embedded Authentication and Authorization
+# SharePoint Embedded authentication and authorization

 To use SharePoint Embedded, your application needs to use Microsoft Graph.
 Learn more about [Microsoft Graph authentication and authorization](https://learn.microsoft.com/graph/auth/auth-concepts?view=graph-rest-1.0).
 Learn more about the [SharePoint Embedded architecture](./app-architecture.md).